scipy/scipy/doc/source/tutorial/stats.rst

 Next, we can test, whether our sample was generated by our normdiscrete distribution.
-This also verifies, whether the random numbers are generated correctly
+This also verifies whether the random numbers are generated correctly.

 The chisquare test requires that there are a minimum number of observations in each bin.
 We combine the tail bins into larger bins so that they contain